 We care about privacy.
 Collected data is only stored in your instance of Home Assistant.

-Presence detection detects if people are home, an important input for automation.
-The most important piece of information is to know if anyone is home.
-But knowing who is home or where they are will open a whole range of other automation options:
+Presence detection detects if people are home, which is the most important input for automation.
+Knowing who is home or where they are will open a whole range of other automation options:

 - Send me a notification when my child arrives at school